shadowpanther/resonite-headless/README.md

-# neosvr-headless
+# resonite-headless
-Docker image of a NeosVR headless server
+Docker image of a Resonite headless server

-See NeosVR Discord for beta access key.
+See Resonite Discord for beta access key.
 Steam login is required to download the client.
 You'll have to disable SteamGuard, so probably create a separate Steam account for your headless server.

 Sample docker-compose:
 ```
 version: "3.3"
 services:
   image:
-    image: shadowpanther/neosvr-headless:latest
+    image: shadowpanther/resonite-headless:latest
-    container_name: neosvr-headless
+    container_name: resonite-headless
     tty: true
     stdin_open: true
     environment: